-DWELLING: Any building or structure or portion thereof legally occupied as the home, residence, or sleeping place of one or more persons.
+1 upied as the home, residence, or DWELLING: Any building or structure or portion thereof 2 sleeping place of one or more persons.

-MULTIPLE FAMILY DWELLING: A building, structure, or portion thereof used or designed as a residence for three (3) or more families living independently of each other and independently doing their own cooking in said building.
-This definition includes three-family houses, four-family houses and apartments, but does not include trailer camps or mobile home parks.
+MULTIPLE FAMILY DWELLING: A building, structure, or portion thereof used or designed as a residence for three (3) or more philies living independently of each other and independently doing their cooking in said building.

-SINGLE FAMILY DWELLING: A building, structure, or portion thereof containing not more than one dwelling unit designed for residential use and attached to a permanent foundation, except where hereinafter exempt.
+SINGLE FAMILY DWELLING: A building, structure, or portion thereof containing net more that dwelling unit designed for residential use and attached to a permanent foundation, 6 cept when